14 Top-Rated Attractions & Things to Do in Yakima, WA

 Capitol Theatre | Photo Copyright: Brad Lane

-The downtown Capitol Theatre features a wide variety of shows and performances and has been entertaining the Yakima community for nearly a century.
-Today, visitors can find hundreds of engagements occurring throughout the year, including musicals, ballets, symphonies, and stand-up comedy.
+This downtown theatre has entertained the Yakima community for nearly a century with a wide variety of shows and performances.
+Today, visitors find hundreds of engagements throughout the year, including musicals, ballets, symphonies, and stand-up comedy.

 Address: 19 South Third Street, Yakima, Washington